gsmainclusivetechlab/mmapi-php-sdk/README.md

 ### Composer

-Update your composer.json file as per the example below and then run for this specific release
+Update your composer.json file as per the example below and then run for this specific release `composer update`.

 ```json
 {